erikhaugsby/swc/docs/intro.md

 This page gives you step-by-step instructions for how to install the official YouTube app on your Apple or Android smartphone.

+The YouTube app is free to download and use.
+You only need to have your phone and access to the internet.

+Before you do anything else, read through all of these steps in order.
+It might help to have this page open on another device as a reference.

 !!! note

     The information on this page is accurate for most Android and Apple phones that are up-to-date as of September, 2024.